Ditch the 9-5 Mindset of Gen X and Semi-Retire: Let's Discuss Escaping the Groundhog Day of Corporate Life

 Running Errands on Groundhog Day because Tuesday is Like Saturday when you are semi-retired and own your time.

-On Groundhog Day, during my new life of professional freedom, I was driving, running an everyday errand, when I looked over at the car next to me while we waited at a red light.
+On Groundhog Day 2021, during my new life of semi-retirement after ditching the 9-5 and escaping corporate I was driving, running an everyday errand, when I looked over at the car next to me while we waited at a red light.

 There was a girl in the passenger seat, not a day over 16 in my estimation, crying.
 Tears slowly falling down her face.
 Her head was shaved.
 We were on Jolly Road in Lansing and there are several medical buildings.
 It jarred me.

 In my mind and heart, I was praying she just got dumped by her first boyfriend, or her dad told her she couldn’t meet up with a group of friends, or her best friend was moving across the country, or a sad song was on the radio.